gwu-libraries/scholarspace/README.md

         % script/restart_resque.sh development
    (or ```script/restart_resque.sh production``` as the case may be)

+### (Optional) Populate the initial content blocks

+  Run the rake task that takes the content of the HTML files in config/locales/content_blocks and populates the associated content blocks.
+Note that for an existing instance, running this rake task will overwrite any chnages you've made to the content blocks!

+        % rake gwss:populate_content_blocks

 ### Run the application

         % rails s -p <PORT NUMBER> -b 0.0.0.0